 A list of offered classes, schedules, and rates can be found on the Windsor First Aid website.
-Trainees may enrol using the application form through the link or via e-mail, telephone call, and walk-ins at the training centres.
+Trainees may enroll using the application form through the link or via e-mail, telephone calls, and walk-ins at the training centers.

-Windsor First Aid courses are offered at the cheapest rates in the area.
-Enrolment fees are inclusive of taxes, certificates, workplace approved registration fees, and use of training manuals and equipment.
+First Aid courses are offered at the cheapest rates in the area.
+Enrolment fees are inclusive of taxes, certificates, workplace-approved registration fees, and the use of training manuals and equipment.
 Trainees don’t have to worry about additional costs with Windsor First Aid.

 Full refunds are given to trainees who do not complete their enrolled course, provided a 72-hour notice is given prior to dropping out.

 Training programs for CPR, AED, and first aid have three categories: A, C, and HCP.
 Each category caters to a particular student group and a corresponding course curriculum.

 Stand-alone first aid classes are also available, covering different first aid skills.
 Trainees spend a lot of class hours perfecting their skills on the latest training mannequins and equipment or even on fellow trainees.

 Private classes are usually offered to big groups of trainees with a schedule at their discretion.

 Windsor First Aid has the most qualified and skilled St Mark James first aid and CPR/AED trainers.
 All classrooms are well-maintained and spacious and complete with the latest training equipment.
 The training centers are easily accessible and are within walking distance of public transportation, free parking, and restaurants.

 Trainees who complete their enrolled course are awarded a workplace-approved training certificate for CPR, AED, and first aid, valid for three years throughout Canada.
 Trainees with expiring certificates may renew / re-cert them through refresher courses offered twice a week at Windsor First Aid.

 Did You Know?